lcdb/lcdb-wf/docs/config-yaml.rst

               extra: '--nomodel --extsize 147'

-    `macs2` supports multiple IP and input files, which internally are merged by `macs2`.
+    `macs` supports multiple IP and input files, which internally are merged by `macs`.
 We can supply multiple IP and input labels for biological replicates to get a set of peaks called on pooled samples.
 Note that we give it a different label so it doesn't overwrite the other peak-calling run we already have configured.